Protecting our future leaders from COVID-19 is the top priority as school rolls in this 2020-2021 year.

 No buffet lines, please!
 Students should be encouraged to bring their lunches to school and eat in their classrooms to avoid large gatherings.
 The school should feed those who don't or can't bring a bagged lunch, instead of going through a lunch line.

 Stagger lunch periods to minimize the number of kids in the cafeteria at any time and mark seats to promote social distancing.
-Clean and sanitize between each period.
+Clean and sanitize between each period and mark spaces with proper floor marking.

 Consider using alternative areas for lunch breaks, including outdoor areas or rooms that are well ventilated.